Activision Blizzard reports $1.95 billion in revenue for Q3 2020, needs to hire 2,000 people

 Activision Blizzard reported earnings today that beat expectations.
-Its Call of Duty franchise continued to outperform last year’s results as people played a lot more during the pandemic.
+Its Call of Duty franchise continued to outperform last year’s results as people played a lot more games as the pandemic continues.

 The Santa Monica, California-based game publisher said its non-GAAP revenues for the third quarter ended September 30 were $1.95 billion, up 38% from $1.28 billion a year ago, while non-GAAP earnings per share were 88 cents, compared to 38 cents a year earlier.